Sunset house captured in Rynek Wroclaw

 National Museum Wroclaw in autumn

-At dusk hours, the museum wears the aura of a mystical place, resembling some wizard house.
+At dusk, the museum wears the aura of a mystical place, resembling a wizard’s cottage.

-6. And then get stunned by the sheer awesomeness of Panorama Racławicka
+6. Get spellbound by the awesomeness of Panorama Racławicka

 Panorama Raclawiska museum in Wroclaw

-The colossal panorama painting located on the museum’s top floor is an amazement in itself.
-What you see here is a 360-degree lively painting on the wall, which is a perfect depiction of the great battle of Racławicka.
+The colossal panorama painting on the museum’s top floor is unique and among the few of its kind.
+What you see here is a 360-degree lively painting on the wall, depicting the battle of Racławicka.

 There are only a few panorama museums around the world, and this one was built in memory of the memorable battle fought in the history of Poland.
 Read more about the Panorama Raclawicka Museum here!